-- a) Receive confidential information and will not distribute or relay confidential information outside of their role as a Council member; - b) Seek clarity when needed to confirm that the information they wish to share is intended for a public audience; - c) Ensure confidentiality shall encompass both AHS information and that shared in confidence by other members of Council (i.e., personal health information); - d) Sign a confidentiality agreement in accordance with the Alberta Evidence Act and the Health Information Act; and - e) New members shall use AHS e-mail accounts for official Council business in accordance with confidentiality and privacy policies.
+- a.
+Members will receive confidential information and will not distribute or relay confidential information outside of their role as a Council member; - b.
+Members shall seek clarity when needed to confirm that the information they wish to share is intended for a public audience: - c.
+Confidentiality shall encompass both AHS information and that shared in confidence by other members of Council (i.e. personal health information);

+- d.
+Members must sign a confidentiality agreement in accordance with the Alberta Evidence Act and the Health Information Act; and - e.
+Members must use AHS e-mail accounts for official Council business in accordance with confidentiality and privacy policies.